zerotow logo

 • This allows it to acquire a strong GPS signal, which is required for auto modes.

-• The remote will not get gps reception in the water - ie turn on and immediately get in the water.
+• The remote will not get gps reception in the water - ie if you turn it on and immediately get in the water.

 • Learn more in the detailed remote guide here.